serafinski/lca-lc-foundations/README.md

 ### Environment Variables

 This course uses the [dotenv](https://pypi.org/project/python-dotenv) module to read key-value pairs from the .env file and set them in the environment in the Jupyter notebook.
-They do not need to be set globally in the terminal.
+They do not need to be set globally in your system environment.

 ### Development Environment

-Two popular IDEs that can use notebook files are [Jupyter](https://Jupyter.org/install) and [Cursor](https://cursor.com/download).
-Jupyter can be installed locally in the virtual environment with pip if desired.
+The course uses [Jupyter](https://jupyter.org/) notebooks.
+Jupyter is installed and can be run as described above.
+Jupyter notebooks can also be edited and run in VSCode or other VSCode variants such as Windsurf or Cursor.